-Over the next few weeks you are required to carefully consider which Options you wish to select.
-It is vital that you select Option courses that you have a keen interest in.
-Your Form Tutor and Year Leader are available to support and guide you in the decision-making process and it is suggested you seek out the Subject Leader of any course you are interested in studying to find out further information about the course and your suitability.
+Over the next few weeks pupils are required to carefully consider which two new KS4 Options they wish to select.

+It is vital that pupils only select Option courses that they have a keen interest in.
+Your Form Tutor and Year Leader are available to support and guide pupils in the decision-making process and it is suggested pupils seek out the Subject Leader of any course they are interested in studying to find out further information about the course and their suitability.

-You will be required to log in to the school's electronic Options Portal in order to submit your Option course selections.
+Pupils will be required to login to the school's electronic Options Portal in order to submit their Option course selections.
 Details of the Options Portal, along with login information, will be to your parents via a letter.

-When you log in to the school's electronic Options Portal you will be required to confirm
+When pupil's log in to the school's electronic Options Portal they will be required to confirm the two new KS4 Option courses they would like to study along with a reserve course.